 is eligible to receive assistance to represent Virginia at the

 National Girls Tournament of Champions (NGTOC) held during the US Open

-being held in MADISON, WISCONSIN.
+being held in ORLANDO, FLORIDA.
 The NGTOC does not have a

 minimum age specification, so a talented 6th grade girl who competes